-5. A trade mark must be registered in respect of particular Registration goods or classes of goods, and any question arising as to the respect of class within which any goods fall shall be determined by the particular Registrar, whose decision shall be final.
+5. A trade mark must be registered in respect of particular goods or classes of goods or services,(c) and any question arising as to the class within which any goods or services fall shall be determined by the Registrar, whose decision shall be final.